Active Transportation Fee

 Program funds are overseen by the AS Transportation Advisory Committee which is comprised of a majority of students (AS Officers, Active Transportation Coordinator, students-at-large) and WWU administrative staff.

 Who is assessed the fee?

-WWU students taking six or more credits are assessed a mandatory Active Transportation Fee.
+Active WWU students taking one or more credits are assessed a mandatory Active Transportation Fee.
 The fee is applied quarterly with other university fees and tuition.
-Students taking 1-5 credits, graduate students, and students who are employed on campus during the summer may opt-in to the fee and get a bus pass.
+Students who are employed on campus during the summer, not taking any credits, may opt-in to the fee and get a bus pass.